IntersectMBO/cardano-node/trace-dispatcher/docs/trace-dispatcher.md

 `Public` is the default __annotated privacy__, in the absence of privacy annotations.

+Trace privacy cannot be configured.

-See [Confidentiality and privacy filtering implementation](#Confidentiality-and-privacy -filtering-implementation) for a more formal explanation of semantics.
+See [Confidentiality and privacy filtering implementation](#Confidentiality-and-privacy -filtering-implementation) for a more full discussion of semantics.

+#### Decide extra privacy tagging

+We might opt to further prevent occasional leaks of `Confidential` traces, by tagging all output from those traces with a sufficiently scary keyword, such as, for example, `SECRET`.

 ### Frequency

-__Frequency filtering__ is yet another part of __trace filtering__ parameter, and represents an optional limit on trace frequency.
+__Frequency filtering__ is yet another part of __trace filtering__, and represents an optional limit on the observable frequency of trace messages.

-Semantically this is implemented a randomly-fair suppression of messages when their moving-average frequency exceeds a given threshold parameter.
+Semantically, this is corresponds to a randomly-fair suppression of messages within a particular trace, when their moving-average frequency exceeds a given threshold parameter.

 The __frequency limiter__ itself emits a __suppression summary__ message under the following conditions: